AnnArborTees/acts_as_warnable/README.md

 Next, run
     rails generate acts_as_warnable:warning
 to generate the migration for the warning model.
+Don't forget to `rake db:migrate`.

 Use
 ---